Santander bank plans to list part of Mexico unit

 It listed part of its Brazilian unit in 2009.

-The company shelved plans to list its UK business in June this year but still expects to spin it off and float it in London either next year or in 2014.
+The company shelved plans to list its UK business in June this year but still expects to spin off that arm and float in London either next year or in 2014.

-Santander shares closed up 0.2 percent at 5.61 euros, compared with a 4.05 percent rise in Madrid's blue-chip IBEX index .IBEX.
+Santander shares were up 0.103 percent at 5.50 euros, compared with a 2.26 percent rise in Madrid's blue-chip IBEX index .IBEX.

-(Reporting by Amanda Cooper, Nigel Davies and Joan Magee, additional reporting by Armando Tovar in Mexico City; Editing by Jason Neely, John Stonestreet, Kenneth Barry and Phil Berlowitz)
+(Reporting by Amanda Cooper, Nigel Davies and Joan Magee; Editing by Jason Neely, John Stonestreet and Kenneth Barry)